ppamorim/RecyclerRenderers/README.md

 The easiest way to create adapters!
 You can add a lot of different layouts and models.
 This library avoid all the boilerplates needed to create a list for your application.

 Highly inspired on [Renderers][10] and [RecyclerViewRenderers][11].
+I will soon create a cards support library to this.

 Support
 -------